awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 }
 ```

-A role policy to enable Amazon Kendra to access AWS Secrets Manager\.
+A role policy to allow Amazon Kendra to access AWS Secrets Manager\.
 If you are using user context with Secrets Manager as a key location, you can use the following policy\.

 ```
 {